Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/FTB.png

 When pressed, this button tests for functionality of the FIRE and OVRHT lamps.
+Under normal conditions, all four lights should light up as long as the button is pressed down.
+If a lamp does not light up, it is likely broken and cannot be trusted on indicating a fire condition anymore.

-Can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overhead warning systems.
+The button can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overhead warning systems.

 Holding the Warning Lights Test switch in the WARN TEST position, then simultaneously pressing and releasing the Fire Test Button performs the test.
 Proper system function is confirmed with the four FIRE and OVRHT lamps off while the Fire Test Button is pressed, then illuminating when it is released.

 Fire/Overheat Warning Lamps